lha0/IST-JAV/README.md

 import java.util.Scanner;
 ```

-To compile the code, in game folder,
+To compile the code, in Game folder,
 ```
 $ javac playGame.java
 ```